algorismes/algorismes.github.io/_pages/about.md

 # Highlights

-**September 2020** - An [app](https://rb.gy/5mkfbj) developed by [@ICGCat](https://www.icgc.cat/) that combines satellite data, big data, and artificial intelligence in order to monitor the use of water resources has won the top prize at this year’s @esa Space App Camp.
+**September 2020** - An [app](https://rb.gy/5mkfbj) developed by [@ICGCat](https://www.icgc.cat/) that combines satellite data, big data, and artificial intelligence in order to monitor the use of water resources has won the top prize at this year’s European Space Agency [@esa](https://www.esa.int/) Space App Camp.
 This work is part of a successful industrial doctorate collaboration between @ICGCat and @datascienceUB @UniBarcelona @MatesInfoUB about the use of advanced deep learning methods for analyzing satellite data.

 <iframe src="https://rb.gy/5mkfbj" width="800" height="360" frameborder="1" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>